OpenDreamKit/OpenDreamKit.github.io/acknowledge.md

 - Peer-reviewed publications, posters, presentations at seminars or workshops and other main research dissemination
 -	Project major communication activity: project website, and as far as possible communication in the media
--	Audio-visual material (interviews, promotional videos etc)
+-	Audio-visual material (interviews, promotional videos, etc.)

-PLEASE: remember to contact Benoît Pilorget and Viviane Pons who are in charge of the project management and of the dissemination work package for major communication and dissemination results and actions (press releases, interviews, publications…)!
-You can contact them before the actions if you have any doubt concerning visibility or else, but most importantly after the results of the actions in order to promote them on the website.
+PLEASE: remember to contact Izabela Faguet and Viviane Pons who are in charge of the project management and of the dissemination work package for major communication and dissemination results and actions (press releases, interviews, publications…)!
+You can contact them before the actions if you have any doubt concerning visibility or other aspects, but most importantly after the results of the actions in order to promote them on the website.